beakeyz/lighthouse-os/src/aniva/oss/README.md

 ## System layout

 During system runtime it is possible to register oss_nodes that function as the root for a specific type of object.
-Where a typical vfs consisted of vnodes that 'generate' vobjects, we will take a little different approach here.
+Where a typical vfs consisted of nodes that 'generate' vobjects, we will take a little different approach here.

 Take the user-available filesystem for example.
-The oss core will now expose an api similar to vfs_resolve (Which would simply walk the vfs tree until it found a vnode it could query for a vobj) which walks the oss nodes.
+The oss core will now expose an api similar to vfs_resolve (Which would simply walk the vfs tree until it found a node it could query for a vobj) which walks the oss nodes.
 We want to easily support relative paths, so we'll make sure that there is a good API for that.
 When dealing with absolute paths the following rules apply:

 Consider a path that points to a random file on disk.
 It would look something like this: